-Elon Musk seems to be making headlines every day with his spaceships and solar panels and gigafactories and colonies on mars and secret tunnels and AI labs and self driving cars.
-However there is one thing he did that might be even more noteworthy yet did not draw nearly as much attention.
-He didn’t like the way his kids were being educated so he pulled them out of their fancy private school and started his own.
+Elon Musk used to make headlines every day with his spaceships and solar panels and gigafactories and colonies on mars and secret tunnels and AI labs and self driving cars.
+However, none of those may have as large an impact as a movement happening in education that he hoped onto.
+For him it began because he didn’t like the way his kids were being educated, so he pulled them out of their fancy private school and started his own.

-Musk’s decision highlights a bigger issue, how we educate people needs to change.
-Education today really isn’t that much different from what it was a hundred years ago.
-It’s still classrooms crammed full of students all learning the same thing at the same pace from overworked, underpaid and under-appreciated teachers who spend thirty years teaching more or less the same thing.
+Education, up to a week ago, really wasn’t that much different from what it was a hundred years ago.
+It was classrooms crammed full of students all learning the same thing at the same pace from overworked, underpaid, and under-appreciated teachers who spend thirty years teaching more or less the same thing.

-Parents should be the most concerned.
-From the time kids are old enough to start school until they are independent enough to make their own decisions, parents consume themselves worrying about their child’s education.
-It made sense, after all getting your kids a good education was always thought to be the best thing you could do to assure them a bright future.
-And parents all around the world go to crazy lengths to do whatever they can to make sure their kids get the education they need.
-They’ll move houses to be in a better school district, spend thousands of dollars a year on after school and summer programs, and hire tutors, all to make sure little Jimmy or Sally are prepared to face the world of tomorrow.
+From the time kids were old enough to start school, up until they were independent enough to make their own decisions, parents consumed themselves worrying about their child’s education.
+It made sense, after all getting your kids a good education was the best way to assure them a bright future.
+Parents all around the world went to crazy lengths to make sure their kids got the education they needed.
+They’d move houses to be in a better school district, spend thousands of dollars a year on after school and summer programs, or hire a fleet of tutors, all to try to ensure that their children have the best chance to succeed in the world of tomorrow.

-However for parents today things have gotten even more complicated.
+However, for parents today, thing just got much more complicated.
 The world that the next generation will grow up in will be radically different from anything we have seen in the past.
-A world filled with artificial intelligence, genetic engineering, automation, virtual reality, personalized medicine, self driving cars, and people on Mars.
+Not only may we be about to organize all of society in a radically different way, but their world will be filled with powerful and enticing ideas about the possibilities of artificial intelligence, genetic engineering, automation, virtual reality, personalized medicine, self driving cars, and people on Mars.
 A world where people might not even have jobs and where society itself may be arranged in fundamentally different ways.
 How are parents, and society for that matter, supposed to know how to prepare them to succeed in a world that we cannot predict?

 It starts by rethinking what a school is.
-Schools used to be the storehouses of human knowledge and going to school was the best way to learn anything.
+Schools used to be the storehouses of human knowledge and going to school was the only way to learn anything.
 Now that is no longer the case, knowledge is no longer confined to dusty classrooms or old books.
-Thanks to the internet it is now accessible to anybody who wants it.
-All schools have to do is get them to want it.
+Thanks to the internet, it is now accessible to anybody who wants it, the purpose of schools now should be to get people to want it.

-The role of school should no longer be to fill heads with information, rather it should be a place that inspires students to be curious about the world they live in.
+School should no longer be a place where we fill heads with information, rather it should be a place that inspires students to be curious about the world they live in.
 Kids are born explorers, when they are young all they want to do is push boundaries and explore the limits of what they can do.
 Let’s not suffocate that curiosity by making them spend their childhoods preparing for one test after another while adhering to rigid school policies that stifle creativity and independent thought.

 Blueprint For Education In The 21st Century:

 - Gone should be the days when kids are arbitrarily lumped together into classrooms full of students all forced to learn the same thing at the same pace.
 We have the ability to customize learning to fit each individual’s needs and desires and should do everything we can to take advantage of that ability.
-There already exist multiple online learning platforms, such as crash course, that teach a variety of subjects better than just about any teacher could.
+There already exist multiple online learning platforms, such as crash course, that teach a variety of subjects better than most teacher can.

 - Passive learning should not be rigidly structured.
 Students should be given a topic to learn about and a variety of educational materials to pick from to help them learn, it should then be up to them which they want to use. (podcasts, videos, books, virtual tours, etc.)

 - The goal of education should never be to get an A or pass a test.
-Making students and parents obsess about grades and scores sucks away all the joy of learning.
+Making students and parents obsess about grades and scores sucks and makes most in the system miserable.
 The goal should be to make students literate in all core subjects and fluent at a select few.
-Being able to do something that you couldn’t do before or finding a new way of understanding the world is far more rewarding than any score on a piece of paper ever could be.
+Being able to do something that you couldn’t do before, or finding a new way of understanding the world, and being able to apply it in the real world is far more rewarding than any score on a piece of paper ever could be.

-In addition, education should give people an understanding that the world is not divided up into discreet subjects.
-Separating knowledge into columns labelled science or history or Chinese is at times pedagogically useful but everyone should realize that the world is not made up of independent subjects, they bleed into each other and none can be fully understood in isolation.
-Subjects are simply tools to help you understand the world.
+In addition, education should get people to see that the world is not divided up into discreet subjects.
+Separating knowledge into columns labelled science or history or French does at times help us teach these subjects, but everyone should be made to realize that the world is not made up of independent subjects, they bleed into each other and none can be fully understood in isolation.

 Students should also know that no subject is beyond them.
-We are told lies that some people just can’t do math or can’t draw.
-Other subjects like physics are presented to us as too dry or too complex for most people to grasp.
-What should be taught is that a certain level of literacy in any subject is not only attainable by everybody but is necessary to be able to appreciate the world we live in.
+We are told lies that some people just can’t do math or can’t draw, when what is meant was that in our world, you probably won’t ever be good enough at those subjects to make money from them, but that doesn’t mean you don’t benefit from understanding them.
+What should be taught is that a certain level of literacy in any subject is not only attainable by everybody, but is necessary to be able to fully appreciate the world we live in.

-Much of this may seem idealistic or unrealistic, but radical change is needed if we are going to figure out how to live in the future we are creating.
+Much of this may seem a romantic dream, but the opportunity is now there and radical change is needed if we are going to figure out how to live in the future we are quickly hurtling towards.

 “Education is not the filling of a pail, but the lighting of a fire.” – William Butler Yeats